 - Internal Reveal: The Jedi finally find out that Dooku is Tyranus.

-- Lampshade Hanging: Dooku taunts Obi-Wan that he outight told him all the important parts on Geonosis before the war and the Jedi really should have put the pieces together immediately.
+- Lampshade Hanging: Dooku taunts Obi-Wan, saying that he outright told him all the important parts on Geonosis before the war and the Jedi really should have put the pieces together immediately.

 - Posthumous Character: Sifo-Dyas is long dead, but his influence as a former member of the Jedi Council is still being felt.
 He made a convenient scapegoat to pin the clone army on because he had foreseen the Clone Wars coming in visions and advocated for an army to be ready for the conflict.
 Judging by his hologram, he was also a man of regal bearing and a natty dresser, with fine, high-collared Jedi robes.